mhutch/MonoDevelop.MSBuildEditor/PORT-TODO.md

 * smart indenter
 * formatter
 * convert parser errors to squiggles
-* polish the completion
+* polish the completion trigger/commit behavior
-* better outliner
+* outlining tagger that's better than the one from textmate
-* brace matching
+* brace matching and auto-insertion
+* closing element completion
-* automatic closing element insertion
+* auto-insertion of closing element and attribute =""
+* document outline tool window
+* breadcrumbs bar

+Although there are hundred of unit tests covering the lower level details, there are few/no tests in the following areas:

+* validation
+* schema based completion
+* completion for various value types
+* function completion & resolution
+* schema inference

 Longer term: